 Remember detailed documentation: A Nadcap audit is meant to determine that you’re following proper procedures, but a big part of that is proper documentation of those procedures.
 In a way, it’s all about having paperwork that shows that you conform.
 Of course, the jobs and specs matter, but it comes down to running things the way they are supposed to be run—and being able to verify it.
 You can’t verify without proper, detailed documentation.

 Pay close attention to pyrometry: A disproportionate number of findings in audits surround pyrometry.
-Whether you’re new to Nadcap or experienced, taking Conrad Kacsik’s Principles of Pyrometry course will expand your knowledge and help you understand the nuance involved in Nadcap audits for pyrometry.
+Whether you’re new to Nadcap or experienced, taking Conrad Kacsik’s Principles of Pyrometry course will expand your knowledge and help you understand the nuances involved in Nadcap audits for pyrometry.

 A Nadcap audit is all about conformance, and meticulous organization is a great best practice for an auditor to see.
-Having all relevant information at your fingertips while the auditor’s on-site and being able to provide it promptly not only saves you time and money, but it also signals to an auditor that you’re running a tight ship.
+Having all relevant information at your fingertips while the auditor’s on-site and being able to provide it promptly not only saves you time and money but also signals to an auditor that you’re running a tight ship.
 During your audit, expect to be asked for specifics and documentation on:

 The auditor will also need detailed instructions on how to operate equipment (e.g., instructions on how to load and clean your furnace) for the job audit, which will be referenced when the auditor watches a production run.